 Across the Square is our beloved Annabel’s with the same ownership as Sexy Fish, George’s, Harris Bar, Mark’s Club, 34, Ivy Club, Ivy Restaurants, J Sheekey, Le Caprice, Scott’s and much more.
 The nightclub is moving to a townhouse on the same square and transforming it into a modern club similar to 5 Hertford Street, opened by the son of the late owner of Annabel’s, and Arts Club on Dover Street.
 It is said to be open from breakfast till late night with gym facilities, restaurant(s), bars and outdoor space.
 We are looking forward to the new club.

-Up on the North side of the square, there is another private members club Morton’s.
+Upon the North side of the square, there is another private member club Morton’s.
 The former General Manager Jorge of Annabel’s is the manager of the nightclub.
 London’s Social Elite such as Pippa Middleton, Ben Goldsmith, Cressida Bonas and model Jodie Kidd are partying at the member’s club.

 Richard D’Oyly Care bought the hotel in 1900 and his family controlled it for the next century.
 The hotel was frequented by London’s high society.
 It moved from its original location to the current address on 45 Wilton Place in Knightsbridge in 1972.
 The hotel was part of The Savoy Group, owned in addition the Savoy Hotel London, The Connaught and The Claridge’s.
 In 2005, The Savoy Group with its four hotels was sold by Blackstone and Colony Capital to Irish property magnate Derek Quinlan’s investment vehicle Quinlan Private for £750m.
 Derek, a former Tax inspector in Dublin, outbid Saudi Prince Alwaleed Bin Talal.
 Quinlan sold the Savoy Hotel for £270 to the Prince a few months later.
 After this transaction, the Savoy Group was renamed to Maybourne Hotel Group owning The Berkeley, The Connaught and Claridge’s.
 The financial crisis in 2007-2010 forced Quinlan to reduce his debts.
 Quinlan Private and the other shareholders, Barclay brothers and Paddy McKillen sold the Mayborne Hotel Group to Constellation Hotels, owned by the sovereign wealth fund Qatar Investment Authority.
 Finally, this put an end to the few years old fight, when the billionaire Barclay brothers, owners of The Ritz London, tried to gain control over the Mayborne Hotel Group.
 It was said that Abu Dhabi sovereign wealth fund ADIA was bidding with £1.6bn for these trophy assets, too.